km-markdown/codetyphon_km/README.md

 - full-text searches
 - Build by CodeTyphon
 - Export to Html file
-- Export to PDF file(with wkhtmltox)
+- Export to PDF file(with wkhtmltopdf)
 - Copy to ClipBoard
 - Open with default web browser